 There is a Categories menu on the left column in eBay that can narrow down a search.
 However, I find this unreliable.
 On the day I wrote this, the News & Current Affairs category had 5 results – and no copies of Today were there, but there was a book about bears!

 It's worth bearing in mind that sellers listing magazines can get things wrong – or perhaps list an issue in, say 'Collectables' rather than as a magazine.

-Quoting Magforum and eBayI'm happy for eBay sellers to quote from Magforum pages - but you should acknowledge this by giving the Magforum page address and ideally adding a link to the page.
-All the material on Magforum is copyright – the site has taken the best part of a decade to build up and it's a one-man band, so you can imagine how how much time and effort has gone into it.
+Quoting Magforum and eBayI'm happy for eBay sellers to quote from Magforum, but you should acknowledge this by giving the Magforum page address.
+Ebay won't allow links to other websites, but you can suggest people doing a search such as "magforum + John Bull magazine".
+All the material on Magforum is copyright – the site has taken the best part of two decades to build up and it's a one-man band, so you can imagine how how much time and effort has gone into it.
 Income from advertising pays for the site's fees, research costs and buying magazines.

-A link to Magforum will benefit your eBay marketing because:
+Referencing Magforum will benefit your eBay marketing:

 - it shows the buyer there is a collecting base for your magazine;